SRGSSR/srgdataprovider-ios/docs/Getting-started.md

 }] resume];
 ```

+## Network activity management

+`SRGRequest` optionally provides a way to automatically manage your application activity indicator depending on whether requests are running or not.
+Call `+[SRGRequest enableNetworkActivityIndicatorManagement]` early in your application lifecycle to enable this feature.

+Automatic network activity indicator management should not be enabled if already performed elsewhere, as those mechanisms would most probably interfere.
+In such cases, you can still decide to register a custom handler using `+[SRGRequest enableNetworkActivityManagementWithHandler:]`, letting you choose how to respond to network activity changes.

 ## Thread-safety

 The library was not designed to be thread-safe.
 Though data retrieval occurs asynchronously, requests are expected to be started from the main thread.
 Accordingly, completion blocks are guaranteed to be executed on the main thread as well.